millerms/RecoveryDharmaBVT/_pages/meetings.md

 ---
 ## Recovery Dharma Meetings and Meditation Groups in Vermont

-## Recovery Dharma Meetings and Meditation Groups in Vermont

 {% for meeting in site.data.meetings %}
 ### {{ meeting.name }}
 - **Date & Time:** {{ meeting.time }}